Do you commonly experience headaches in the morning?

 Can a dentist help with headaches?

-A dentist can help with treating headaches, but it will depend on why you have them.
+A dentist can help treat headaches.
+However, it will depend on why you have them.
 There are many reasons for a person to experience headaches.
-If you suffer from TMJ problems, bruxism (teeth grinding), or sleep apnea, Dr. Adams can provide a custom-fit oral appliance.
+Dr. Adams can provide a custom-fit oral appliance if you suffer from TMJ problems, bruxism (teeth grinding), or sleep apnea.
 This treatment can help control the symptoms stemming from these conditions.

 What else can I do to relieve my headaches caused by dental problems?